These are the bucket list worthy experiences in Las Vegas.

 Las Vegas is home to the first wind tunnel in the US for indoor skydiving.
 If you’ve never tried skydiving, this will give you a taste of what it feels like to free fall through the air without having to jump out of a plane.
 It felt like a good intro for us.
 Now for the real thing!

 The Fountains of Bellagio have made many appearances in movies and pop culture.
 With shows every 15-30 minutes (depending on the time of day), it’s easy to catch one while you’re here.
 Plus, it’s totally free.
+While you’re here, check out the Bellagio Conservatory for their seasonal plant and floral displays.

 Local Tip: Get there early or it can get crowded.